-Please include bridge condition information and/or pavement condition information.
+PM1: Please include bridge condition information and/or pavement condition information.
 CORPO can provide the latest data available from ODOT for this.
-Please explain how the proposed activities in your application will improve the pavement or bridge quality (as referenced above) or otherwise preserve and/or maintain the existing transportation system.
+PM2: Please explain how the proposed activities in your application will improve the pavement or bridge quality (as referenced above) or otherwise preserve and/or maintain the existing transportation system.
 GOAL: A safe transportation system of all users.
 CORPO will use the ODOT GCAT tool to pull crash data (frequency, rate, severe injury, bike-pedestrian crashes) for the project area and calculate rates.
-Please provide information on how the proposed project will increase safety and any additional information concerning crashes to supplement the ODOT crash data.
+S1: Please provide information on how the proposed project will increase safety and any additional information concerning crashes to supplement the ODOT crash data.

-Will the proposed activities in your application address the safety of the transportation system by minimizing unsafe driving behaviors such as a lack of seatbelt use, distracted driving, impaired driving, and others?
+S2: Will the proposed activities in your application address the safety of the transportation system by minimizing unsafe driving behaviors such as a lack of seatbelt use, distracted driving, impaired driving, and others?
 If so, please explain.

 GOAL: Accessibility and mobility options for all users.
-Will the proposed activities in your application expand or better automobile-related mobility options?
+AM1: Will the proposed activities in your application expand or better automobile-related mobility options?
 If so, please explain.
 Please also provide average daily traffic if applicable.
-Will the proposed activities in your application expand truck-related mobility options?
+AM2: Will the proposed activities in your application expand truck-related mobility options?
 If so, please explain.
-Please also provide average daily truck traffic if applicable. rease also provide average daily track traffic if applicable.
-Will the proposed activities in your application expand transit options?
+Please also provide average daily truck traffic if applicable.
+AM3: Will the proposed activities in your application expand transit options?
 If so, please explain.
-Will the proposed activities in your application expand bike / pedestrian facilities?
+AM4: Will the proposed activities in your application expand bike / pedestrian facilities?
 If so, please explain.
-Will the proposed activities in your application expand other modes?
+AM5: Will the proposed activities in your application expand other modes?
 If so, please explain.

 GOAL: An integrated, connected and coordinated transportation system.
-Will the proposed activities in your application increase outreach to advocacy groups?
-If so, please explain Will the proposed activities in your application increase modal-connectivity?
+ICC1: Will the proposed activities in your application increase outreach to advocacy groups?
 If so, please explain.
-Will the proposed activities in your application foster local community collaboration?
+ICC2: Will the proposed activities in your application increase modal-connectivity?
 If so, please explain.
+ICC3: Will the proposed activities in your application foster local community collaboration?
+If so, please explain.
 GOAL: A transportation system that promotes a collaborative and focused approach to support economic vitality.
-Will the proposed activities in your application improve freight facilities?
+C1: Will the proposed activities in your application improve freight facilities?
 If so, please explain.

-Will the proposed activities in your application aid in the development of multi-purpose corridors?
+C2: Will the proposed activities in your application aid in the development of multi-purpose corridors?
+If so, please explain. p. a.s. a.
+C3: Will the proposed activities in your application leverage other sources of funding?
 If so, please explain.

-Will the proposed activities in your application leverage other sources of funding?
+C4: Will the proposed activities in your application add transportation facilities that better connect urban and rural areas?
 If so, please explain.
-Will the proposed activities in your application add transportation facilities that better connect urban and rur areas?
+C5: Will the proposed activities in your application enhance engagement with regional partners?
 If so, please explain.
-Will the prepared activities in your application enhance and government with regional partners?
-If as places Will the proposed activities in your application enhance engagement with regional partners?
-If so, please explain. explain.
 GOAL: Preserve and enhance environmental resources and sustainability through the transportation system.
-Will the proposed activities in your application increase the use of non-single occupant vehicles?
+E1: Will the proposed activities in your application increase the use of non-single occupant vehicles?
 If so, please explain.

-Will the proposed activities enhance environmental resources and sustainability and is consistent with local land use and environmental related plans?
+E2: Will the proposed activities enhance environmental resources and sustainability and is consistent

+۷ with local land use and environmental related plans?
 If so, please explain.